Pharmaceutical Industry at a Glance Nationalities of companies generating the top pharmaceutical products in terms of global sales Trends in 2018

 7)The top 100 products on the IQVIA World Review Analyst 2019 list, excluding generics, biosimilars, and diagnostics.

-8)Biopharmaceuticals were defined as those with "Genetical Recombination" in the generic name, such as antibodies, in the approval information in Japan, and those with "Specified Biological Derived Product" or "Biological Derived Product" in the package insert, such as blood products and vaccines.
+8)Biopharmaceuticals were defined as items with "Genetical Recombination" in the generic name, such as antibodies, in the approval information in Japan, and items that are described as specified biological products or biological products in the package insert, such as blood products and vaccines.
 For products not approved in Japan, we individually investigated the FDA's approval information and the websites of each company.

 PMDA HP , Accessed on Sep.
 19th, 2019